anthub-services/node-api-and-client-boilerplate/client/README.md

 # React App
 Required node version is `9.2.1`.
-The client app is bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+The client app is bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [Bootstrap 3.3](http://getbootstrap.com/docs/3.3/) framework and theme.

 ## Running the App